olaviinha/FinnStonks/README.md

 - It contains multiple exchanges worldwide, most importantly Nasdaq Helsinki and Nasdaq First North.
 - It supports fetching market information of multiple companies with a single call, which is pretty neat when your usage is limited to 500 monthly API calls.

-PEPM also includes a simple alarm feature: if any of your stocks drops below a set percentage limit (e.g. `-4`) for 3 consecutive days (now being at -12 %), it is highlighted on page with an alarm.
+Finnstonks PEPM also includes a simple alarm feature: if any of your stocks drops below a set percentage limit (e.g. `-4`) for 3 consecutive days (now being at -12 %), it is highlighted on page with an alarm.

 ## API access